Mechanized Brigade "Aosta": Infantry Division "Aosta"

 On 15 August 1946 the Internal Security Division "Aosta" was reorganized as Infantry Brigade "Aosta".
 On 1 September 1946 the regiments of the brigade returned to their old names 5th respectively 6th Infantry Regiment "Aosta" and were based in Messina and Palermo.
 With the expansion of the Italian Army after World War II the brigade was expanded to a full division on 1 February 1948 and the two "Aosta" infantry regiments were joined by the 46th Infantry Regiment "Reggio" and the 22nd and 24th Field Artillery regiments from the dissolved Infantry Brigade "Reggio".
 However already on 15 June 1955 the division began to shrink with the disbandment of the 6th Infantry Regiment.
 The III Battalion of the 5th Infantry Regiment received the colors and traditions of the disbanded regiment.
-The Division was under the command of the XI Military Territorial Command/Sicily Military Region in Palermo, which had administrative command of all units based in Sicily and was tasked with the defense of the islands of Sicily, Pantelleria and Pelagie.
+The Division was under the command of the XI Military Territorial Command/Sicily Military Region in Palermo, which had administrative command of all units based in Sicily and was tasked with the defense of Sicily, Pantelleria and the Pelagian Islands.